 System Performance Measurement and Testing

-Employed active Risk Management to identify and mitigate highest priority “what if” scenarios
+Employed active Risk Reduction to identify and mitigate highest priority “what if” scenarios

 Built comprehensive test plan to catch critical and high priority defects early & often